 Staff wind down strategy execution through an end, exit or legacy Particularly during Thinking and earlier Implementing, we must be explicit about our thinking, be goals-based, and build in and use regular cycles of feedback in our work.
 Design/Build means that Foundation protocol must allow for flexibility around what we do.
 This flexibility will increase the likelihood of successful impact around the problems we choose to address.
 That means Core teams must engage in regular reflection around the work, what we are learning, how our thinking is evolving, and how the context is changing.
 Processes for doing our work are intended to support greater nimbleness and adaptability.
 For example, ongoing 18-month planning is intended to avoid false certainty and surety about the long-term approach to a Big Bet or Enduring Commitment and provide space to learn or observe new things about how to proceed.
 Budgeting over a multi-year horizon and leaving some slack in how dollars are allocated is meant to allow for new ideas or the ability to shift away from something that isn't working.

 "Strategy" itself is a set of ideas, approaches, assumptions, and hypotheses.
-The Foundation has two
+The Foundation has two types of strategies:

 Big Bets: Significant resources applied to a single Foundation-selected problem or opportunity in search of large-scale outcomes and impacts within a specified timeframe.

 Enduring Commitments: Outcome-oriented investments in areas where the Foundation has longstanding interest and unique assets.
-Staff roles and activities relative to strategy include
+Staff roles and activities relative to strategy include monitoring, evaluation and learning.

-Monitoring: Monitoring occurs at the grant-level to systematically collect and review data and information to assess the progress of a grant.
+- Monitoring occurs at the grant-level to systematically collect and review data and information to assess the progress of a grant.
 Monitoring activities (e.g., phone calls, site visits, report reviews) fill multiple functions within grants, including relationship building, troubleshooting, field scanning, shared learning, identifying additional supports for the work and checking on accountability/compliance.

-Learning: Learning is an integral part of living Design/Build.
+- Learning is an integral part of living Design/Build.
 Adapting and refining strategy based on learning requires intentional focus, practices and efforts.